Georgia Tax Residency

 Tax Residency – Technical Part

-• Deadlines – After being present in Georgia for 183 days in any rolling 12-month period, you immediately became a tax resident.
-As a result, you may be required by law to submit an annual tax declaration with the IRS by March 31st of the year following the tax year in which you became a tax resident.
-As a result, if you reach 183 days in December 2019, you may be required to file a tax return for any income generated in 2019 by March 31st, 2020.
+- Deadlines – After being present in Georgia for 183 days in any rolling 12-month period, you immediately became a tax resident.
+As a result, you may be required by law to submit an annual tax declaration with the Revenue Service by March 31st of the year following the tax year in which you became a tax resident.
+As a result, if you reach 183 days in December 2025, you may be required to file a tax return for income generated in 2025 by March 31st, 2026.
 (The tax year in Georgia runs from January 1st to December 31st).
-If you have 183 days in January 2020, you must submit by March 31, 2021.
+If you reach 183 days in January 2026, you must submit by March 31, 2027.

 If You Have Any Question,